 Don't use the parking brakes if the brakes are very hot (from just having come down a steep grade), or if the brakes are very wet in freezing temperatures.
 If they are used while they are very hot, they can be damaged by the heat.
 If they are used in freezing temperatures when the brakes are very wet, they can freeze so the vehicle cannot move.
-Use wheel chocks to hold the vehicle.
+Use wheel chocks on a level surface to hold the vehicle.
+Let hot brakes cool before using the parking brakes.
+If the brakes are wet, use the brakes lightly while driving in a low gear to heat and dry them.